Popular related searches

 UI Design

-Outputs include personas, user journey maps, wireframes, prototypes
+Outputs here include personas, user journey maps, wireframes, prototypes.

-Outputs include mockups, high-fidelity layouts, animations and imagery
+Outputs here include mockups, high-fidelity layouts, and prototypes.

-These are the main differences between UX and UI:
+These are the main differences that we have between UX and UI, to boil it down a bit more:

-• The goal of UX design is to identify and solve user problems.
+• The goal of UX design is to find out what user problems are and then solve those things.

-• The goal of UI is to create attractive, interactive and intuitive interfaces.
+• The goal of UI design is to create interfaces that are attractive, interactive, and intuitive.

 UX and UI Design: How Do They Work Together?

-Now you can not only identify the song, but you can also store that song for future reference.
-Shazam connects to music streaming apps like Apple Music or Spotify and creates a playlist of all the tracks you have ‘Shazamed.’
-The UI is simple and clean because that’s what the user requires.
+Now, you can not only identify the song but store that song for future reference, too.
+Shazam connects to music streaming apps like Apple Music or Spotify, and it creates a playlist of all the tracks you’ve ‘Shazamed.’
+The UI is simple and clean because that’s what the user needs it to be.

-Imagine you’ve just turned on the radio, and the song that’s playing is trailing off, coming to an end—you have just a few seconds to get your phone out.
-The app caters to this exact issue, as the interface is pared back, with just one large button on the screen.
-That button is animated to signal to the user to press it, with a line of text saying, “Tap to Shazam.”
+Now, imagine you’ve just turned on the radio, and the song that’s playing is trailing off—a track you like, but it’s coming to an end and suddenly you’ve got just a few seconds to get your phone out.
+Well, happily, the app caters to this exact issue—as the interface is pared back—with just one large button on the screen.
+That animated button signals the user to press it, with a line of text that says, nice and simply, “Tap to Shazam.”

-The animation, the icon and the text are all part of UI design and add to the positive user experience.
-It demonstrates how UX and UI can and should work together.
+The animation, the icon, and the text are all part of the visual design, and the UI designer makes sure they all work together and really add to the positive user experience.
+It demonstrates how UX and UI can—and should—work together.

 © Shazam, Fair Use